 You will only need to complete a DBS check if specifically asked to do so by the organiser of the activity in which you intend to take part.
 This could be the placement co-ordinator for your chosen programme of study, or at the school or hospital (for example) at which you are going to be spending time.
 Please contact your department's nominated DBS contact if you are unsure.

-Once you have confirmed that you need to apply, you will need to complete a DBS data release agreement and an online application via our external provider GBG Online Disclosures.
+Once you have confirmed that you need to apply, you will need to complete a DBS data release agreement and an online application via our external provider First Advantage Online Disclosures.
 You can obtain a Data Release Agreement and guidance notes from your department's nominated DBS contact.
+You will also receive an email explaining what you need to do.
 Please read all instructions very carefully before completing the application and use the online help if required.

 As an organisation using the Disclosure and Barring Service to assess applicants' suitability for positions of trust, the University of Kent complies fully with the DBS Code of Practice and undertakes to treat all applicants for positions fairly.

-If you have been asked to pay for your DBS application, you will be requested to do so by GBG Online Disclosures once your identification documents and application have been verified.
-The current charge is £49.00, including GBG’s administration fee of £7.50 +VAT.
+If you have been asked to pay for your DBS application, you will be requested to do so by First Advantage Online Disclosures once your identification documents and application have been verified.
+The current charge for an enhanced check is £38.00, plus First Advantage’s administration fee.
 If you are unsure whether you need to pay for your application, please check with your department's nominated DBS contact.